Last updated on June 7, 2025

 Tarmogoyf

 The official membership card of Boomer Magic Nation!
-Tarmogoyf dominated Standard and then Modern for a long time (shout out again to the video history of it).
+Tarmogoyf dominated Standard and then Modern for a long time.

 There are still folks trying to keep this going in Modern, especially in the emerging category of Soul of Windgrace decks.
 It’s probably not going to work.
 This card doesn’t really make sense in EDH, but it’s hard not to look at something that can be really big on turn 2 and not think about a shell for it.
 So a bunch of folks are pairing this with Urborg Lhurgoyf in 8-goyf shells, which are probably not quite good enough for Historic, much less Modern.